 Failure to follow the recommended storage procedures will severely reduce the life and appearance of the fitments and finishes.

-Do not leave the craft left in the water overnight.
-The craft is not designed to be left in the water for extended periods.
-The craft should be stored on land overnight.
+Do not leave the boat in the water overnight.
+The boat is not designed to be left in the water for extended periods.
+The boat should be stored on land overnight.

 ANCHORING, MOORING AND TOWING